 What commission plan is best for introducing brokers?

-How do affiliate programs help introducing brokers?
+How do affiliate programs help introduce brokers?

 If you are working with a reliable affiliate program – and you’re delivering clients – you should expect to receive help as an introducing broker.
 This can include trading apps and access to platforms for your clients.
 You should also be able to give potential clients demos and tours.
-It may be worth trying to negotiate fixed spreads or cashback deals for high volume clients.
+It may be worth trying to negotiate fixed spreads or cashback deals for high-volume clients.
 The bottom line is that if you’re making money for a program as an introducing broker, you can be assertive and request better resources.